Best Insoles for Neuropath

 2. Superfeet Trim-to-Fit Memory Foam Anti-fatigue Shoe Inserts

 Superfeet, a 100% employee-owned company, has achieved remarkable growth in the United States.
-Their insoles are top-quality, and a good number of them are hand-made.
+Their insoles are top-quality, and many are handmade.

-I’ve looked at a wonderful feet catalog and found that the best insoles for diabetes and neuropathy are almost certainly the Copper anti-fatigue ones.
+I’ve reviewed a comprehensive feet catalogue and found that the best insoles for diabetes and neuropathy are almost certainly the Copper anti-fatigue insoles.

 They’re near the ground profile, high-volume insoles.
 In the capital, they provide big comfort with a low bow shape.
 It’s an adequate amount to support most people’s feet without plantar fasciitis.
-Super Feet also offers immense high bow outline insoles, as well as physically powerful pain release ones; check the full catalog here.
+Super Feet also offers exceptionally high-arch insoles, as well as insoles that provide strong pain relief; see the full catalogue here.

 The preservative cap is a unique feature that you won’t find in many other diabetic insoles.
 It’s here to provide improved support and consistency.